Gustav Fehn

 Gustav Fehn (21 February 1892 – 5 June 1945) was a German general during World War II.

-Fehn served in the Afrika Korps from November 1942 to January 1943, LXXVI Panzer Corps from July–August 1943, the XXI Army Corps from October 1943 - July 1944 and then the XV Mountain Corps in the Balkans until his surrender to Yugoslav partisans, who shot him without trial on 5 June 1945.
+Fehn was born in Nuremberg in 1892 and entered the Royal Prussian Army in 1912.
+He fought in World War I as a junior officer and was awarded the Iron Cross, 1st and 2nd class, the Hanseatic Cross of Hamburg, the Friedrich-August Cross of Oldenburg and the Wound Badge in black.
+He remained in the peacetime Reichswehr.
+During World War II, Fehn served in the Afrika Korps from November 1942 to January 1943, LXXVI Panzer Corps from July–August 1943, the XXI Army Corps from October 1943 – July 1944 and then the XV Mountain Corps in the Balkans until his surrender to Yugoslav partisans, who shot him without trial on 5 June 1945.